 This is more a personal quibble of mine, but why do you hate freedom?
 Why do you hate the fact that other people want a chance to live their lives and be happy, even though they may believe in something different from what you believe, or act differently from you?
 How does gay marriage affect your life in any way, shape, or form?

 In a recent interview with Ian Gordon from Mother Jones, Kluwe stated that Del.
 Burns’ letter kept him up after reading it.
 “I had practice in the morning, but I literally could not sleep because I kept thinking about this letter and I knew I had to counter it.”
-Kluwe also said that: “As athletes, we are encouraged to not say a whole lot because that can hurt the team… you run the risk of becoming a distraction.“ But his strong belief for equality thankfully motivated him to persist with the issue.
+Kluwe also said that: “As athletes, we are encouraged to not say a whole lot because that can hurt the team… you run the risk of becoming a distraction.“ But his strong belief for equality motivated him to persist against the issue.

 Despite the league’s masculine culture, Kluwe said: “I had quite a few teammates come up to me and say: ‘We appreciate you speaking out in support of Brendon.
 We may not agree with you on that marriage issue, but at the same time everybody has got the right to speak.’
 And then I’ve had a couple teammates come up and say, ‘We agree with you, we think you did the right thing, and that was a great letter you wrote.’”